Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Introduction

+A mitotic spindle \cite{wittmann01,karsenti01,helmke13} is an example of a self-organized \cite{karsenti08} multi-component molecular machine \cite{frank11} that carries out mitosis \cite{mcintosh12}, i.e., the process of segregation of replicated chromosomes, in eukaryotic cells.
+These machines are assembled at the right place at the right time and disassemble after serving their biological function.
+Even after the mitotic spindle is fully assembled, its size, position, orientation as well as the architecture keep changing dynamically with time, as required for its function.
+Many of these changes of the spindle are driven by its own components that transduce input energy to generate these forces.
+Understanding its ``emergent mechanics'' \cite{dumont14}, i.e., how its mechanical properties emerge from the complex dynamics, interactions and feedback of its energy-consuming active building blocks \cite{reber15}, is one of the aims of research on molecular bio-mechanics at the interface of physics and biology.

-One of the major components of a spindle is a stiff filament called microtubule (MT) \cite{lawson13} each of which has a tubular structure.
-The unique feature of the kinetics of a MT is dynamic instability \cite{desai97}.
-A polymerizing MT keeps growing in length till it suffers ``catastrophe'' whereby it abruptly begins to depolymerize.
-A depolymerizing MT would, eventually, disappear unless its rapid shrinkage is stopped by a process called `rescue'' following which it resumes polymerization.
-Because of the sequence of catastrophe and rescue, a single MT can exhibit several alternate phases of polymerization and depolymerization.
+Assembling a mitotic spindle requires formation of molecular joints between specific components.
+One of the major components of a spindle, that also forms all the key molecular joints in it, is a stiff filament called microtubule (MT) \cite{lawson13} each of which has a tubular structure.
 On the surface of each sister chromatid, that results from DNA replication, a proteinous complex called kinetochore (kt) is located \cite{cheeseman14}.
 During the self-assembling of the spindle each kt attaches with one or more MTs; the actual number varies from one species to another.
-The kt-MT attachment in budding yeast is known to be the simplest; each kt can attach with only a single MT \cite{biggins13}.
-Significant progress has been made in the last few years in understanding this simple kt-MT attachment after successful reconstitution of its kinetochore {\it in-vitro} \cite{biggins13,akiyoshi12}.
-However, the identity of all the molecular components of the coupler and its structure as well as its energetic stability and kinetics are currently under intense investigation \cite{akiyoshi12,franck10,sarangapani14}.
-Complementary work on biochemical reconstitution of mammalian kinetochores has just begun \cite{weir16}
+In this paper we study kt-MT attachment in a mitotic spindle as an example of a {\it transient} joint in a multi-component molecular machine.
+This molecular joint plays important roles not only in the morphogenesis \cite{petry16} but also in the subsequent emergent mechanics of the mitotic spindle.